 Warren T. Byrd Jr.,FASLA, CLARB, Principal

-In addition to his 30+ years of practice, Warren taught for 26 years at the University of Virginia, serving as Chair of the Department of Landscape Architecture for seven years.
-His many honors have included an All-University teaching award, a CELA teaching award, and two Bradford Williams Medals for articles published in Landscape Architecture magazine.
+In addition to over 30 years of practice, Warren taught for 26 years at the University of Virginia, serving as Chair of the Department of Landscape Architecture for seven years.
 Now a Professor Emeritus, Warren’s particular focus, in both his teaching and his practice, has been on the understanding and adaptation of natural systems and plant communities as they might best influence sustainable strategies of design.
-He received his B.S. in Horticulture from Virginia Tech in 1975 and his Master of Landscape Architecture from the University of Virginia in 1977.
-He is a Fellow of the American Society of Landscape Architects.
+He has served on numerous national design juries and is currently Chair of the ASLA Awards & Honors Committee.

 Warren is currently working on a major urban plaza associated with the Children’s Hospital of Philadelphia, Southwest Waterfront Park and Wharf, a plan for the historic McMillan Reservoir Filtration area in Washington DC, and precinct plans for central areas of the Georgia Tech campus.
 He has recently been awarded the ASLA Medal, the Society’s highest award for a landscape architect.